Samsung/tizen-docs/docs/application/web/guides/data/file-system.md

 You can retrieve a list of files or file URIs using the `listDirectory()` and `toURI()` methods.
 The URI can be used to identify the file, for example, by using it as the `src` attribute on an HTML `img` element:

 - To retrieve a list of all files and directories located in a specified directory, use the `listDirectory()` method of the `filesystem` object.
-The method returns an array of `DOMString` elements, each being a path with name of file inside a directory pointed by `path`:
+The method returns an array of `DOMString` elements, each being a path with the name of the file inside a directory pointed by `path`:

    ```
    function onsuccess(files) {